sirkaushalkumar/aws/README.md

 - SDKs
 - CLI

-> Account Creation is avery simple and staright forward, so not mentiioning the steps here.
+> Account Creation is a very simple and straightforward process, so not mentiioning the steps here.